 Short-term effects such as ringing in the ears may go away after leaving the noisy area.
 However, repeated exposure to noise hazards can lead to permanent tinnitus or hearing loss.

-In addition to hearing damage, noise hazards can:
+In addition to hearing damage, noise hazards within the workplace can:

 - Create physical and psychological stress

 - Contribute to workplace accidents and injuries by making it difficult to hear warning signals or instruction